xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 I've changed a few things just a bit.
 Most  of  the changes just involve encapsulating the machine-dependent parts as  we  did for the   arithmetic  operations.
-I've  also  modified   procedure NotFactor  somewhat,  to  parallel  the structure of FirstFactor.
+I've  also  modified   procedure `NotFactor`  somewhat,  to  parallel  the structure of `FirstFactor`.
-Finally,  I  corrected  an  error  in  the  object code  for  the relational operators:  The Scc instruction I used  only  sets the low 8 bits of D0.
+Finally,  I  corrected  an  error  in  the  object code  for  the relational operators:  The `Scc` instruction I used  only  sets the low 8 bits of `D0`.
 We want all 16 bits set for a logical true, so I've added an instruction to sign-extend the low byte.

 To begin, we're going to need some more recognizers: